Restoration (Tremain novel): Plot summary

 Merivel joins his old student friend John Pearce at the New Bedlam hospital, also in Norfolk.
-This is a hospital for the mentally ill, run by Quakers, of whom Pearce is a member.
-Merivel joins the hospital with the best of intentions and hopes to rediscover his medical vocation.
+This is a hospital for the mentally ill, run by Quakers.
+Merivel joins the hospital with good intentions and hopes to rediscover his medical vocation.
 However, he develops a romantic connection with a mentally ill patient named Katherine, whom he eventually sleeps with, and impregnates.
-In addition, John Pearce demonstrates an illness which Merivel is unable to treat, despite his best efforts, and slowly sickens and dies.
-After Pearce's death, Merivel is asked to leave New Bedlam and take Katherine with him, since the Quakers believe their love will cure her illness and this is only possible outside in the world.
+In addition, John Pearce becomes ill, which Merivel is unable to treat.
+Despite Merivel's best efforts, Pearce slowly sickens and dies.
+After Pearce's death, Merivel is asked to leave New Bedlam and take Katherine with him.
+The Quakers believe their love will cure her illness and this is only possible outside in the world.

-Merivel and Katherine travel to London to live with Katherine's mother, in London, which is enduring the Great Plague.
-During this time, Merivel regains some of his fortune by selling John Pearce's recipe for a plague restorative, and reunites with Elias Finn, who has fallen out of favor with the King.
-Unfortunately, Katherine dies in childbirth, but Merivel's surgical skills are such that he is able to save their baby, whom he names Margaret.
+Merivel and Katherine travel to London to live with Katherine's mother in London, which is enduring the Great Plague.
+During this time, Merivel regains some of his fortune by selling John Pearce's recipe for a plague restorative, and he reunites with Elias Finn, who has fallen from the King's favor.
+Unfortunately, Katherine dies in childbirth but Merivel's surgical skills saves their baby, whom he names Margaret.

-During the Great Fire of London in 1666, Merivel rescues an elderly woman from a burning house when nobody else will help, stirred by memories of his own mother dying in similar circumstances when others could not help her.
-He gives his card to someone in the vicinity who asks for his name to pray for him.
-This card eventually ends up being passed to the King, who is suitably impressed by Merivel's personality change through time from fool to selfless individual.
-It is revealed that the King has purchased Bidnold for his own leisure purposes, but he grants to Merivel that he and his daughter be allowed to live there for as long as he lives.
+During the Great Fire of London in 1666, Merivel rescues an elderly woman from a burning house, which stirs memories of his own mother dying in similar circumstances when others were unable to help her.
+He gives his card to someone who asks for his name to pray for him.
+The card is eventually passed to the King, who is impressed by Merivel's change from debauched fool to selfless individual.
+It is revealed that the King has purchased Bidnold for his own leisure purposes, but he grants that Merivel and his daughter may live there for as long as he lives.

-The title of the novel refers both to the Restoration period during which it occurs and to the novel's ending when Merivel returns to Bidnold and the king's favour.
+The title of the novel refers both to the Restoration period during which it occurs and to the novel's ending when Merivel returns to Bidnold and the King's favour.